syncfusion-content/xamarin-docs/Xamarin/SfRotator/DataTemplateSelector.md

 ---
 layout: post
-title: DataTemplateSlector support for Xamarin.Forms SfRotator
+title: DataTemplateSelector of Syncfusion Xamarin.Forms SfRotator
 description: How to use a DataTemplateSelctor  for Xamarin.Forms SfRotator
 platform: xamarin
 control: Rotator